edehr/edehr/docs/inside-custom/Med-Admin-Records.md

 # Medication Administration Records - MAR

-> Special section of the EdEHR dealing with medication orders and the administration of medications.

-Unlike most of the EdEHR, the MAR page is highly customized and complex.
-The medication and scheduling data on the MAR is pulled from the Medication Orders page.
+> The MAR page is highly customized and complex page that tracks the administration of medications that were entered on the medication orders page.
+Medication and scheduling details are brought in and compared to the actual medications and time that they were administered.

 ## Schedule Periods -- PeriodDefs
 In this prototype EdEHR we had the challenge to define when a medication is scheduled.
 For the